a327ex/www/content/posts/super_auto_pets_mechanics.md

 | --- | --- |
 | `Random ally` | `a random ally` |

+The way to build a unit generally is to take one thing from each table.
+So the ant would be something like:

+* Trigger: faint
+* Effect: stat change
+* Effect target: random ally

-The point of laying out the game's mechanics in tables like this is that it makes it easier to visualize and then iterate upon, provided you've chosen the right level of abstraction for your tables.
+And the point of laying out the game's mechanics in tables like this is that it makes it easier to visualize and then iterate upon, provided you've chosen the right level of abstraction for your tables.
 In this case, triggers and effects are very obviously right, so it will work OK.

 ### Beaver